 Having your own business development (BD) team is a wonderful and proactive way to look for clinical trials.
 The team may initially consist of only one person and expand later.

 It’s important to effectively utilize this BD team, however.

 - Recruit experienced clinical research professional(s), who can connect you with local and international research companies.

-- Provide your details and preferences of clinical trials to work upon.
+- Provide your details and preferences for clinical trials to work upon.

 - Insist on getting a business development plan in place and use it to track the progress.

-While, working with own BD team is very likely to produce promising results, it comes with its own cost.
-The cost may be a very annoying factor, if the team is not able to find good opportunities.
+While working with its own BD team is very likely to produce promising results, it comes with its own cost.
+The cost may be a very annoying factor if the team is not able to find good opportunities.
 This may be further complicated by hospital/site policies and difficulty to track the results for sites.

 Site Management Organizations